ow2-proactive/scheduling-abstraction-layer/README.md

 ```bash
 Connected to the target VM, address: 'localhost:9001', transport: 'socket'
 ```
-Use SAL endpoints as described in section 3.1. and set breakpoints in your code.
+Use SAL endpoints as described in [Section 3.1.](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#31-using-sal-rest-endpoints) and set breakpoints in your code.
 As the SAL service executes, your IDE will stop at these breakpoints, allowing you to inspect variables, step through code, and diagnose issues.
-During debugging is advised to check SAL logs as described in section 3.2.
+During debugging is advised to check SAL logs as described in [Section 3.2.](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#32-view-sal-logs)

 ## 4. Contributing